 Internship Placement Programs

-These programs charge a fee for matching participants with host organizations in various Latin American countries and may be an ideal option for students who prefer a more structured experience.
+These programs may charge a fee for matching participants with host organizations in various Latin American countries.
+They could be an ideal option for students who prefer a more structured experience.